developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/setup/index.md

 ## Overview

-This guide covers the basic usage of DataWedge, an application included with Zebra devices running Android and Windows that provides barcode scanning and processing services to other apps.
-DataWedge sits between a user app and the device scanning hardware, acquiring and processing barcode data and handing the data to the app in a generic format or by rules specified in advance using a DataWedge Profile.
+This guide covers the basic usage of DataWedge, which provides barcode scanning and processing services on Zebra devices.
+DataWedge sits between a user app and scanning hardware of a device, acquiring and processing barcode data and handing the data to the app in a generic format or by rules specified in advance using a DataWedge Profile.

 Profiles and Plug-ins are the basis for most DataWedge operations.
 A Profile contains information about how DataWedge should behave when providing scanning services for a particular application.
-Plug-ins allow input, output and processing capabilities to be added to DataWedge.
+Plug-ins allow input, output and processing capabilities to be added and controlled.
 Several Plug-ins are included with DataWedge that can be modified to suit individual needs.

+This guide covers DataWedge for Android; Windows features and usage may vary.

 <!-- DataWedge functions covered in this guide: